 A part-time lecturer in harmonic analysis, music history, keyboard and jazz improvisation at the West Australian Academy of Performing Arts, he is also a noted jazz artist and choral specialist.
 His jazz album "Anatomy of a Trio" was released in 2014.

-As a solo orgaist, he has toured South Africa three times and played two concerts in Washington Natiuonal Cathedral.
+As a solo organist, he has toured South Africa three times and played two concerts in Washington National Cathedral.
 His recital credits include solo performances in major catherals in New York, Boston, San Fransisco, San Diego, Buenos Aires, Rome, Nice, Edinburgh, Dublin and Auckland.
 In the UK, he has played Westminster Abbey, Tewkesbury Abbey and Truro Cathedral.
-In 2015, he will present a recital tour of the UK which will include solo performances at the University of Oxford, Bristol Cathedral and Chester Cathedral.
+In 2015, he presented a recital tour of the UK which included solo performances at the University of Oxford, Bristol Cathedral and Chester Cathedral.

 Jangoo Chapkhana has been Director of Music at Trinity Uniting Church since 2007.